cmaxw/devchat-eleventy/src/dev-ed/deved-035-programming-with-learning-gatsby.md

   - education
   - Gatsby
 question1: What is Gatsby?
-answer1: ' It is a static site generator which means that it takes in the data, and converts it into static files that can be hosted on any server.
+answer1: ' It is a static site generator, it takes in the data, and converts it into static files that can be hosted on any server.
 It has a lot of tooling and build process stuff built in, and uses modern javascript concepts along with GraphQL to build fast performance static sites.
 It is also a part of JAMStack.'
-question2: Speaking on what languages and technologies it is based on
+question2: What languages and technologies is Gatsby based on?
 answer2: >-
-  Sam elaborates that Gatsby is built with React, the build process is webpack, the content can be written in markdown or any outside sources, and data querying is done with GraphQL.
+  Gatsby is built with React, the build process is webpack, the content can be written in markdown or any outside sources, and data querying is done with GraphQL.
 question3: >-
   They talk about the difference between Gatsby and server side rendering frameworks such as Next.js.